saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-29-gradient-accumulation-checkpointing.md

     #          learning  momentum   scale adjustment
     #           rate    (direction) (per-parameter)
 ```
+As you can see, eventually it comes down to scaling `lr` using momentum and variance.

 The inclusion of beta1 and beta2 makes sure the latest gradient shouldn't overpower the weight but instead gives higher weightage to gradients seen so far for stable learning.

 Coming back to the problem above, for a 7B parameter model, we must store `m` and `v` for **all 7 billion parameters**!